Uncover in a day, some of the best-hidden gems Dublin has to offer. Find here a special guide on one of our favourite cities in the world.

 There are many beach bars playing club the latest music, DJ guest during the weekend, volleyball tournaments, and exciting events on special occasion.
 But of course, this is also a nice place to go if you are looking for some underwater (or even over the surface) adventures!

-Agios Georgios is located less than one kilometre from Perivolos Beach.
-It’s a big, sandy organised beach.
+Located less than one kilometre from Perivolos Beach, Agios is a big, sandy organised beach.

 It’s more peaceful than its neighbouring beaches, and the water is shallower.